From the Heart

 I’ve said it before and I’ll say it again: gifts don’t have to be expensive to be meaningful and appreciated.
 In fact, it’s often the small gestures that mean the most.

-Here are four more ideas to help you convey your love without the help of large heart-shaped boxes of chocolates or
+Here are four more ideas to help you convey your love without the help of large heart-shaped boxes of chocolates or diamond jewelry.

 These small lidded jars can be turned into Valentine gifts by filling them with candy treats like cinnamon hearts.
 Any small lidded jar will work.
 Then use a Valentine muffin cup to cover the lid and a tassel tie or decorative ribbon to secure it.

 A large chocolate bar, wrapped in two different coordinating papers and liberally embellished with heart stickers and ribbon, makes a sweet remembrance for someone special.
 Rather than the “I Love You” sticker, you might try writing a personal note on the paper.